KounianhuaDu/MCP_Calling/README.md

 - High Heterogeneity of Returned Results: Data formats, structures, and information density vary greatly between different tools (could be raw data, HTML snippets, structured JSON, etc.), requiring LLMs to have strong **information extraction, summarization, and integration capabilities**.
 - Tool Dynamicity and Uncertainty: Real-world tools (especially web APIs) may return results that change over time, with input, or due to external state, requiring agents to have **robustness** and **adaptability**.

-**Innovative Methodological Solutions**

-To address the above problems, the community has explored various methodological approaches:

-1. Declarative Interface: For example, the XiYan MCP Server allows the LLM to express query intent in natural language, while a dedicated model on the server side (e.g., a text-to-SQL model) is responsible for converting natural language into precise structured queries (e.g., SQL statements).
-This **significantly reduces the burden on the LLM** and improves the accuracy of complex operations.
-2. Tool Invocation Mode Selection and Optimization: Choose between **Explicit Invocation** (more controllable, suitable for scenarios requiring direct processing of raw data or reusing existing logic) and **Implicit Invocation** (more efficient, suitable for general conversation scenarios where the LLM's automation capability is trusted) based on the application scenario, or adopt compromise solutions like "semi-automatic backfill explicit invocation".

 ## Config Introduction
 MCP services need to select the appropriate communication protocol type during registration and configuration based on the actual scenario:
 | Protocol Type | Communication Method | Advantages | Disadvantages | Applicable Scenarios |